TranTanDat1162/fe-blog-crud-nextjs/README.md

 This project was inspired from author [Hỏi Dân IT](https://www.youtube.com/@hoidanit)

-It basically CRUD for blog data with SpringBoot Backend Server [My Backend Server](https://github.com/TranTanDat1162/backend-blog-crud-springboot-nextjs)
+It basically CRUD for blog data with SpringBoot Backend Server [My Backend Server](https://github.com/TranTanDat1162/backend-blog-crud-springboot-nextjs) (Instruction will be shown in my backend server github)